headshot_delacruz

 Biography

-Añiela dela Cruz holds a PhD in Nursing and an MSc in Health Promotion Studies (University of Alberta).
-She has nearly 25 years of professional experience in community and public health, health policy, and health and program evaluation research.
-In her career, Añiela has worked with Alberta communities, provincial and federal governments, and non-government organizations focusing on areas of public health such as HIV/AIDS, chronic disease prevention, pre-natal nutrition, Aboriginal Head Start in Urban and Northern Communities (AHSUNC), and child and youth health promotion and illness prevention.
+Dr. Aniela dela Cruz holds a PhD in Nursing and an MSc in Health Promotion Studies (University of Alberta).
+She has over 25 years of professional experience in public health, health policy, and health and program evaluation research.
+In her career, Aniela has worked with Alberta communities, provincial and federal governments, and non-government organizations focusing on areas of public health such as HIV/AIDS, chronic disease prevention, pre-natal nutrition, Aboriginal Head Start in Urban and Northern Communities (AHSUNC), and child and youth health promotion and illness prevention.
 She has worked extensively with diverse and resilient communities in Alberta and across Canada including women, children, people living with HIV, marginalized immigrants, First Nations communities, urban Indigenous communities, and urban and rural populations.

-Añiela has a strong qualitative research background, contributing to the body of knowledge that concerns the health of migrants (in Canada), pre- and post- migration experiences, cultural safety, social determinants of health, and relational ethics.
-In her doctoral work, Añiela used narrative inquiry as methodology to inquire into the experiences of sub-Saharan African immigrants living with HIV in Alberta.
-Currently, Añiela chairs the Newcomer, HIV, Immigration, treatment Engagement and Stigma in Canada (NewHITES) Community Based Research Team.
+Aniela has expertise in qualitative research, contributing to the body of knowledge that concerns the health of migrants (in Canada), pre- and post- migration experiences, cultural safety, social determinants of health, and relational ethics.
+In her doctoral work, Aniela used narrative inquiry (Clandinin & Connelly) as methodology to inquire into the experiences of sub-Saharan African immigrants living with HIV in Alberta.
+Currently, Aniela is the Calgary site lead for the national project, Acceptance and Commitment to Empowerment (ACE) Intervention: Reducing HIV Stigma and Promoting Community Resilience through Capacity Building.
+Aniela also currently chairs the Newcomer, HIV, Immigration, treatment Engagement and Stigma in Canada (NewHITES) Community Based Research Team.
 The team comprises community leaders, people living with HIV, government, AIDS Service Organizations (ASO), community-based and academic-based researchers working together towards health and social equities within the intersections of HIV, stigma, migration and settlement.
-She also co-chairs the Canadian HIV/AIDS Black, African and Caribbean (CHABAC) Network.
-Añiela’s work in HIV began in 2002 in Alberta, and continues this work using principles of community based research.
+She also served as past co-chair to the Canadian HIV/AIDS Black, African and Caribbean (CHABAC) Network.
+Aniela’s work in HIV began in 2002 in Alberta, and continues this work in the broader context of sexually transmitted and blood-borne infection (STBBI) prevention, care and support, health promotion, social determinants of health, and community-based research.

 Research